ikail96/ikail96/README.md

 # Hi, I'm Lia! 👋

-I have just started my journey to coding, driven by a curiosity for technology and a love for problem solving.
+I started my journey to coding six months ago, driven by a curiosity for technology and a love for problem solving.
 Right now I am  learning Javascript which I fancy a lot.
 I have good knowledge of HTML5, CSS, Bootstrap and a little SASS.
+My study field is Information Technology and I have eleven years experience in Visual Merchandising.
+I love simplicity, patterns and everything that looks balanced.